Mitchelton State School: Covered Walkways

 Raised, covered walkways connect the verandahs of Blocks B and D; and Blocks C and E. They have timber floors, corrugated metal-clad skillion roofs, balustrades of metal pipe and chain wire, and V-shaped circular metal posts.

 A ground-level covered walkway extending between Blocks A and B has a corrugated metal-clad skillion roof and timber posts.

 Courtyards

 Open courtyards between Blocks A and B, B and C, and D and E, are characteristic of the 1950s planning.
 They are used as open play-space.

 Landscape Features

 The school grounds are well-established, with sporting facilities including a large playing field at the northern end of the site.

-Mature leopard trees (Libidibia ferrea) and a fig tree (Ficus sp.) stand either side of the Glen Retreat Road entrance.
+Mature leopard trees (Flindersia maculosa) and a fig tree (Ficus sp.) stand either side of the Glen Retreat Road entrance.
 An additional mature leopard tree is between the playing field and Mimosa Street.

 Heritage listing

 Mitchelton State School was listed on the Queensland Heritage Register on 23 August 2018 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Mitchelton State School (established 1916; on its current site from 1952) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 The place retains excellent, representative examples of standard government designs that were architectural responses to prevailing government educational philosophies, set in landscaped grounds with provision of assembly and play areas, sporting facilities and mature trees.

 The layout of the administration and classroom blocks, the covered links between them and associated open spaces, reflect the early 1950s introduction of master planning, which provided for ordered growth from a nucleus.

 The Boulton & Paul Building (1953, extended 1954) demonstrates the introduction and adoption of imported prefabricated systems by the Queensland Government in response to acute building material shortages and population growth in the post-World War II period.

 The Highset Timber School Buildings with semi-enclosed stair (1952–59) with Administration Bridging Wing (1952) demonstrate the evolution of Department of Public Works designs during the 1950s, based on features of the Boulton & Paul buildings.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Mitchelton State School is important in demonstrating the principal characteristics of a Queensland state school of the 1950s.
 These include its 1950s site planning; range of highset timber-framed buildings of standard designs; and a generous, landscaped site with shade trees, and assembly and sports areas.

 The site planning is intact and important in demonstrating the principal characteristics of 1950s Queensland state school master planning, which provided for ordered growth from a nucleus.
 The five 1950s buildings at Mitchelton State School contribute to the concept of long, narrow buildings arranged in a staggered, parallel formation fanning out from an administration wing; linked by covered walkways around open-ended courtyard assembly and play spaces.